ExgnosisClasses/JavaWeek1/Labs/Lab 3-1 Operators/Lab 3-1 Operators.md

 <br/>
 <br/>

-## Part One: Basic Operations
+## Part 1: Basic Operations

 Create a Java Class to perform basic arithmetic.
-The code is in the Solutions folder,
+The code is in the Solutions folder.

 ```java
 public class Runner {